SpatialHub-MENDELU/spatial-design-system-docs/src/ar-vr-components/stretchable.md

 ## Limitations

-- Component has set default values for `minScaleFactor` and `maxScaleFactor` based on the object's size to avoid accidental infinite scaling.
+- Component has fixed default values for `minScaleFactor` (0.5) and `maxScaleFactor` (1.5) that constrain scaling relative to the object's initial scale to prevent accidental infinite scaling.
+These factors are applied to each axis independently in both modes.
 - The `stretchable` should not be combined with another component using pinch gesture (e.g., `grabbable`).
 It can cause conflicts and one of the components might not work as expected.
 - Must be used in conjunction with the `hands` component and a hand-tracking-enabled XR device.